Coding-Coach/slack-bot/README.md

 # slack-bot
-A bot for out slack workspace
+A bot for Coding Coach slack workspace